JonHarder/RoboCodeCompetition/README.md

 # RoboCodeCompetition
 Welcome to the RoboCode competition!
-Robocode is a game in which you program a robot in java to fight other robots using only your wits and bits.
+RoboCode is a game in which you program a robot in java to fight other robots using only your wits and bits.

 ## Prerequisites